sparkflows/sparkflows-docs/docs/databricks/admin-guide/troubleshooting.rst

 Troubleshooting Databricks Integration
 ===========================================

-1. No Data Displayed in Fire Insights after Workflow Execution
+1. No Data Displayed in Sparkflows after Workflow Execution
 -------------------------------------------------

 Problem
 +++++++

-Nothing is Displayed in Fire Insights after Workflow Execution.
+Nothing is Displayed in Sparkflows after Workflow Execution.

 Solution
 +++++++++

-* This problem may arise due to incorrect configuration of the postback URL in Fire Insights with the Databricks connection you will be using.
+* This problem may arise due to incorrect configuration of the postback URL in Sparkflows with the Databricks connection you will be using.

-* Another possible issue is the inaccessibility of the machine running Fire Insights from the Databricks Cluster.
+* Another possible issue is the inaccessibility of the machine running Sparkflows from the Databricks Cluster.

-  It is recommended to verify connectivity between Databricks and the Fire Insights machine.
+  It is recommended to verify connectivity between Databricks and the Sparkflows machine.
 Connectivity from Databricks to Fire postback URL can be done in Databricks via Notebooks using the telnet command.

   .. figure:: ../../_assets/configuration/databricks_ping.PNG
      :alt: Databricks